payplug/payplug-php/docs/index.rst

 **How to test a payment?**

-A Sandbox mode is available for testing every transactions since V1.0 to Payplug PHP library.
-You can now, create payments buttons, doing payments, refunds in better conditions without need to refund you after each transactions.
+A Sandbox mode is available for testing transactions since V1.0 of the Payplug PHP library.
+See the `TEST (Sandbox) Mode`_ section to find out more.

 **How to run unit testing on my configuration?**